ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure Management.md

 - in the setting of atrial fibrillation, aggressive rate control, anticoagulation, and early consideration of sinus rhythm restoration
 - ![[HFPEFMANAGE.png]]
 # Acute Decompensated HF
+## General Principle
+- Interrelated decreased cardiac performance, renal dysfunction, and alterations in vascular compliance
+- high mortality and morbidity --> 50% have readmission in 6-month
 -